|HOME MEETINGS ABOUT US NEWS & EVENTS JOIN US SUPPORTERS FILES CONTACTS|

-Salvation Army Food Bank: In 2016 and 2017, we donated $500 to the food bank as well as hundreds of pounds of produce in September and October.
+Salvation Army Food Bank: For the past several years we donate $500 to the food bank as well as hundreds of pounds of produce in September and October.

 OHA District 15 William Baker Fund: We contribute $200 annually to this fund which supports horticultural society youth groups in District 15 of the Ontario Horticultural Association.